-SINGAPORE: New cooling measures announced by the government on Thursday evening (Jul 5) sparked a last minute buying frenzy, as buyers rushed to avoid the measures which take effect today (Jul 6).
+SINGAPORE: New cooling measures announced by the government on Thursday evening (Jul 5) sparked a last minute buying frenzy at new launches in Singapore, as buyers rushed to avoid the measures which take effect today (Jul 6).

 Developers were caught off guard by the announcement and hastily put up units for sale ahead of their planned launches.